Skip to content

 ODNI UAP reports: every Office of the Director of National Intelligence release

 Every ODNI publication on unidentified anomalous phenomena, from the 2021 preliminary assessment forward.
-Includes the annual reports to Congress mandated by the Intelligence Authorization Act and the newer quarterly summaries.
+Includes the annual reports to Congress mandated by the Intelligence Authorization Act, the newer quarterly summaries, and ODNI-UAP-D001 — the centerpiece narrative of PURSUE Release 02, in which a currently-serving senior U.S. intelligence officer describes a one-hour, multi-witness UAP encounter from a U.S. military helicopter.

 The Office of the Director of National Intelligence (ODNI) is the U.S. cabinet-level office responsible for coordinating the seventeen agencies of the Intelligence Community (IC).
 Its UAP-related publication track began with the June 25, 2021 Preliminary Assessment on Unidentified Aerial Phenomena, which was the first congressionally-mandated unclassified UAP report from the IC in modern history.